-

 Briefly detail shareholder reporting and approval threshold(s).

-Legal persons and individuals who have a qualified ownership in the applicant (as defined above), must be disclosed in the application process and any changes must be reported to the SGA within 14 days from the decision that triggered the change.
+Legal entities and individuals who have a qualified ownership in the applicant (as defined above), must be disclosed in the application process and any changes must be reported to the SGA within 14 days from the decision that triggered the change.

 -